Schubert’s Trout Quintet: Masterworks Revealed and Revisited

-Dive into Schubert’s beloved Trout Quintet paired with a hidden gem of trailblazer Louise Farrenc.
+Dive into Schubert’s beloved Trout Quintet paired with a hidden gem of trailblazer Louise Ferranc.
 The richness of piano and strings is showcased in two masterpieces of resounding brilliance.

 Featured Artists